 You can embed a dashboard in one simple step.
 Simply add the embed code to your website or app.
 To start with, we need the following 2 things:

-a Cumul.io account with at least Climb features (the free trial account has full access to all features).
-If you are already using Cumul.io, check your license in the profile section to verify you have at least a Climb license to access embedding features
+a Cumul.io account with access to integration features, available as of the Startup license (the free trial account has full access to all features).
+If you are already using Cumul.io, check your license in the profile section to verify you have at least a Startup license to access embedding features

 a HTML file where we can include the embed code